sajibds/Pre-Advising/README.md

 # Pre-Advising
-A system for a registration system where students can see the offered courses and register to them and advisor can see the list of the students accroding to sections
+A project for a registration system where students can see the offered courses and register to them and advisor can see the list of the students accroding to sections